 Using Planned Happenstance

-Planned happenstance then is a particular viewpoint that allows you to create opportunities by taking action on your curiosity.
-As a result, utilising the chance events that will happen from the curiosity.
-Planned happenstance is not just good fortune or being in the right place at the right time, it’s about being receptive to the opportunities that change can bring.
+Planned happenstance is a perspective that enables you to create opportunities by acting on your curiosity.
+It involves being open to the chance events that accompany your interests.
+Rather than just relying on luck or being in the right place at the right time, planned happenstance is about being receptive to the opportunities that change can present.

 Here are things you can do to take full advantage of the opportunities brought by chance events: